SARTHAKTAYAL-6/SQL-retail_sales_analysis-data_exploration-/README.md

-# Retail Sales Analysis SQL Project
+# Sales Analysis SQL Project

 ## Project Overview

-**Project Title**: Retail Sales Analysis
+**Project Title**:  Sales Analysis
 **Database**: `p1_retail_db`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+This project is a hands-on demonstration of SQL techniques for analyzing retail sales data.
+It covers database creation, data cleaning, and exploratory analysis, as well as writing SQL queries to answer practical business questions.
+It’s designed for aspiring data analysts who want to build a strong foundation in SQL and gain real-world experience

 ## Objectives

-1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.
-2. **Data Cleaning**: Identify and remove any records with missing or null values.
-3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
+**Design and Populate the Retail Sales Database** Build a structured database using the provided sales dataset to enable efficient querying and analysis.

+**Data Cleaning and Preparation**
+Ensure data quality by detecting, handling, and correcting missing or inconsistent records.

+**Perform Exploratory Data Analysis (EDA)**
+Analyze the dataset to identify trends, patterns, and key metrics that inform business decisions.

+**Generate Business Insights Using SQL**
-4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.
+Develop SQL queries to answer strategic business questions and extract actionable insights from the retail sales data.

+## key features

+**Database Setup**: Structured the retail sales database to support robust querying and analysis.

+**Data Cleaning**: Removed missing or null values to ensure data integrity.

+**Exploratory Analysis**: Explored key metrics, such as total sales, transactions per category, and customer behavior.

+**Advanced SQL Queries**:

+Aggregate sales metrics by category, month, and shift

+Identify top-performing customers and products

+Calculate average sales, total transactions, and percentages

+Apply window functions for ranking and comparative analysis

+## Skills Demonstrated

+SQL for data extraction, transformation, and analysis

+Database design and data cleaning

+Exploratory data analysis (EDA)

+Business intelligence insights and decision-making

+Use of window functions, aggregations, and conditional logic

 ## Project Structure